ssdemajia/LeetCode/README.md

 # LeetCode
 A simple Leetcode answer.
-Header file "in.h" has some simple function to create tree, print vector or tree.
+Header file "inc.h" has some simple function to create tree, print vector or tree.